refnum/microPNG/README.md

 micropng
 ========
 micropng is a single-function minimal PNG exporter in Ruby that supports RGB or RGBA output.

-This code is in the public domain.